Free Things to Do in Philadelphia

 Take your pick of activities in Fairmount Park: hike the trails of the Wissahickon (www.fow.org), bring a picnic to Belmont Plateau and enjoy the view; or meander around the Horticultural Center, and look for the scattered pieces of public art.
 All summer long, multicultural festivals at Penn's Landing feature live music and dance instruction.

 Architecture, Art, and Literature

 Take a tour of City Hall.
-Visit Chinatown's Friendship Gate, the four-story gift to Philadelphia from its sister city in China, Tianjin.
-See Maurice Sendak's original illustrations and James Joyce's Ulysses manuscript among other treasures at the Rosenbach Museum and Library.
+See Maurice Sendak's original illustrations and James Joyce's Ulysses manuscript, among other treasures, at the Rosenbach Museum and Library.
 Visit the lobby of the Curtis Center to gawk at the giant Dream Garden by Maxfield Parrish.
 Tour the Masonic Temple, a masterpiece inside and out, that's also historically significant as the birthplace of freemasonry in America.
 Visit the Galleries at the Moore College of Art & Design, the first and only women's visual arts college in the United States.

 Take yourself on a walk by downloading and printing the self-guided Constitutional Walking Tour of more than 30 sites around historic Philadelphia from www.theconstitutional.com.
-Take cell-phone tours of Elfreth's Alley (585/627–4152) and of Valley Forge National Historical Park (484/396–1018).
-In the summer, look for the storytellers with Once Upon a Nation who set up camp at 13 benches throughout Philadelphia's historic area.
-Hop from bench to bench for a free, interactive tour, during which stories of Colonial Philadelphia are related by actors in character.
+Take a guided house-by-house tour of Elfreth's Alley, one of America’s oldest residential streets, or go solo with a call-in cell-phone tour of Valley Forge National Historical Park (484/396–1018).
+In the summer, look for the elaborately costumed storytellers with Once Upon a Nation, who set up at 10 benches throughout Philadelphia's historic area.
+Hop from bench to bench for a free, interactive tour, during which actors in character relay stories of Philadelphia in Colonial times.